GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/workshop_material/04_working_with_job_scheduler.md

 Why do we need a scheduler ?

 * To ensure the machine is utilised as fully as possible
-* Ensure all users get a fair chance to use compute resources (demand usually exceeds supply)
+* To ensure all users get a fair chance to use compute resources (demand usually exceeds supply)
 * To track usage - for accounting and budget control
 * To mediate access to other resources e.g. software licences